tixxit/optimistic-spec-article/ARTICLE.md

 In Attempt 1 I had mentioned that we couldn't store the elements in arrays, because `map`'s signature doesn't provide a `ClassTag` for us to create the result array in.
-But that doesn't mean we can at least store the *initial* data in a array.
+But that doesn't mean we can't at least store the *initial* data in an array.
 We'll create a new subtype of `Vec` that is specialized for `Double` data.
 If a `Vec[A]` is constructed with an array of `Double`, we can wrap a copy of the array in this specialized version of `Vec`.

 ```scala
 sealed trait Vec[A] {